BlueCross BlueShield of Tennessee Medical Policy Manual

 ADDITIONAL INFORMATION

 The literature that is currently available is limited and contradictory regarding outcomes.
-There is a lack of controlled studies in the published literature to evaluate the clinical importance of KIF6 genotyping to predict clinical events and, thus, be used to alter the treatment of individuals.
+There is a lack of controlled studies in the published literature to evaluate the clinical importance of KIF6 genotyping to predict clinical events.

 SOURCES